 So I’ve been creatively scribbling stuff on my journal with my G-tech and Artline pens these days, and I’m kinda loving the beautiful mess my journal has become.
-It’s a lot of effort though, being limited to these pen tools, as I have to go over each letter and double-stroke my downstrokes each time.
-Still, I love that I’m excited about something artsy/crafty again.
+I love that I’m excited about something artsy/crafty again.

-But now that my 5-month old belly is growing bigger and bigger each week, and my husband and I are crossing the 1-year mark as a married couple, I find myself learning more and more to put other people’s lives on top of my own.
+But now that my 5-month bump is growing bigger and bigger each week, and my husband and I are crossing the 1-year mark as a married couple, I find myself learning more and more to put other people’s lives on top of my own.

 Most of all, I’m learning to let go of old dreams to make room for these new ones.